More

-5 Fruits In The Berry Family You Would Love
+5 Fruits in The Berry Family You Would Love

 Berries are small, spherical, soft fruits that come in various colors, primarily blue, red, or purple.
 They have a sweet or sour flavor and are commonly used in jams, preserves, and desserts.